Freda, Michigan: Champion Mill

 The Champion Mill processed copper-bearing rock from the nearby Champion mines.
 The design of the mill was based upon dumping copper-filled rocks from a locomotive into an area where one of five large stamps would break the minerals into pieces.
 Water from Lake Superior was added, while the pieces were pulverized by iron balls.
 The result was a sludge that was forty percent copper or more.
 This was then sent by locomotive to Michigan Smelter, near Houghton, from which the copper was made into ingots and shipped to the world.

 Much of Freda’s fundamental character and identity were lost with the closing of the mill.
 The last whistle blew on November 4, 1967.

 With its closing, a two-year salvage operation began, involving the removal of all valuable materials.
 All machinery and pipe systems were gutted, and lumber was salvaged.
 Even the steel rails for the train system were taken, due to their value, since the Beacon Hill bridge alone contained 310 tons of iron.

-In the wake of the mill's closing, the post office closed, and was later converted into the Superior View Restaurant, which remained open for 33 years until, in 2006, it was closed.
+In the wake of the mill's closing, the post office closed, and was later converted into the Superior View Restaurant, which remained open for 33 years until 2006 when it closed.